The wonders of Costa Rica’s wildlife

 Consistently topping many of the ‘world’s best beaches’ lists, Brazil is particularly renowned for its coastline.
 With so much choice on offer, it can be hard to decide which destinations to visit.
-With the help of our local experts, discover these unmissable Brazilian beaches and islands on your next trip.
+With the help of our local experts, discover these unmissable beaches and islands in Brazil on your next trip.
 Whether you want a relaxing getaway or a fun-filled coastal adventure, we’ve got you covered.

 Located just 150 km outside Rio de Janeiro, Ilha Grande is the perfect island getaway.
 Literally translated as ‘Big Island’, it offers fantastic hikes ranging from 20-minute jaunts through the jungle, all the way up to four-day excursions circumnavigating the entire island.
 You’ll find several fantastic beaches across the island, each with their own vibe and appeal.
 If you favour seclusion, the peace and quiet of Parnaioca Beach can only be reached via a three-hour hike or a long boat journey.
 Alternatively, if you prefer convenience, equally-picturesque Lopes Mendes Beach is only a short boat ride away.